SebGiessler/cv/CV.md

 textColor: 0.0,0.0,0.0
 occupation: "Research Associate"
 address:
-  - "International Center for Ethics in the Sciences and Humanities (IZEW)"
+  - "International Center for Ethics\newline in the Sciences and Humanities (IZEW)"
   - "University of Tübingen"
   - "Wilhelmstr.
 56"
   - "72074 Tübingen, Germany"